5 stars

 Our Experience & Statistics for SMEs & Investors Entering Canada from Nigeria

 Nigerian business owners, companies, entrepreneurs, investors, and startups have been a large part of our practice since the beginning.
-We have advised a number of Nigerian applicants on Canadian immigration options.
+We have advised a number of Nigerian applicants on Canadian immigration options and the various business opportunities available.
 Below is a quick summary of facts that we have witnessed throughout the years:

 • Average Approval Rate: 94%